SOLEY Logo

 Transfer Matrix Method (TMM) Engine

-• Complex refractive index support (n + ik)
+• Complex refractive index (n + ik)

 • Custom spectral input (AM1.5G, indoor, etc.)